The Trend Spotter is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

-- Start by moisturising your eye area.
+- Start by moisturizing your eye area.

-- Apply primer and add concealer to any dark under eye circles.
+- Apply primer and add concealer to any dark under-eye circles.

 - Use a medium round brush to apply grey eyeshadow in an arch above the crease of your eye and blend downwards over your eyelids.

 - Apply black kohl pencil to your upper lash line and smudge upwards over your eyelids.